aukilabs/posemesh/README.md

 ## Getting Started:

-To get started building on top of the posemesh, check out the [Examples](https://github.com/aukilabs/posemesh/blob/main/samples/example-projects.md) for sample code, or [build the Posemesh SDK](https://github.com/aukilabs/posemesh/tree/main/sdk) for your platform of choice.
+To get started building on the posemesh, check out the [Examples](https://github.com/aukilabs/posemesh/blob/main/samples/example-projects.md) for sample code, or [build the Posemesh SDK](https://github.com/aukilabs/posemesh/tree/main/sdk) for your platform of choice.

 ## Contributors: